rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 ## Why NoSQL become so popular

 Well, the main reason for NoSQL popularity it's a current challenges.
 More and more usecases require **3V**, **high availability** and **continuous availability** and ready to sacrifice strong consistency, transactions and relational model.
-So "new" architectural approach of NoSQL is more suitable.
+So "new" architectural approach of NoSQL is more suitable for most of the modern cases.

 Another reason is the fact, that modern NoSQL databases, as was said above, become highly tunable and may provide various balance in the trade-offs described, like tunable and conditional consistency, persistency etc. vs scalability and performance.
-So weakness and performance of NoSQL become highly tunable in a big range.
+So weakness and performance of NoSQL become highly tunable in a wide range.

-The same is true for relational databases, so this is why "Space of requirements and limitations between corner cases" on the previous picture is so big.
+The same is true for relational databases, so this is why "Space of requirements and limitations between corner cases" on the previous picture is so wide.

 So, there is no "silver bullet" or universal solution for every case.
 Every tool and configuration of a tool need to be chosen for particular case accordingly to project’s requirements.
-So question "What’s better, Relational or NoSQL database?" is meaningless until will be followed by “... for this particular case”.
+Question "What’s better, Relational or NoSQL database?" is meaningless until will be followed by “... for this particular case”.

 ## Most important trade-offs between relational and NoSQL databases

 Here is the list of key differences between relational and NoSQL databases.
 Keep in mind, that modern databases are highly tunable, so some trade-offs may be changed by proper configuration:

-1. **Centralized** and **Distributed** architecture as a key to strengths of both solutions (**Consistency**, **Transactions**, **ACID**, **Durability** and **Velocity**, **Volume**, **Availability**)
+1. **Centralized** and **Distributed** architecture as the key to strengths of both solutions (**Consistency**, **Transactions**, **ACID**, **Durability** and **Velocity**, **Volume**, **Availability**)
 1. Mostly **Vertical** vs **Vertical** and **Horizontal scalability** due to **centralized** and **partitioned/replicated** storage
 1. True **transactions** vs mostly **record-level atomicity**
 1. **Relational model** with **normalization** vs **de-normalized non-relational model**